 Tier 1 Requirements (in addition to the general requirements above):

 Tier 2 Requirements (in addition to the general requirements above):

 Tier 3 Requirements (in addition to general requirements above);

 Storage and Disposal

 Third Party Vendors (Processors, Software Providers, Payment Gateways, or Other Service Providers)

-Responsible Organization/Party: The Controller shall serve as the Coordinator of the policy which includes responsibility for notifying the Information Security Officer, applicable Department Heads and Data Managers about changes to the policy.
-S/he will be assisted by the CIO, the Director of Student Accounts and other University Officers as needed.
+Responsible Organization/Party: The Controller shall serve as the Financial Data Manager of the policy which includes responsibility for notifying the Information Security Officer, applicable Department Heads and Data Managers about changes to the policy.
+S/he will be assisted by the CIO, the Staff Accountant for Tax and Compliance and University Officers as needed.

 Enforcement: The Information Security Officer will oversee enforcement of the policy.
 Additionally this individual will investigate any reported violations of this policy, lead investigations about credit card security breaches and may terminate access to protected information of any users who fail to comply with the policy.
-S/he will be assisted by the CIO, Controller, and the Director of Student Accounts as well as other University Officers as needed.
+S/he will be assisted by the CIO, Controller, and the Staff Accountant for Tax and Compliance as well as other University Officers as needed.

 PCI DSS Requirements and Security Assessment Procedures: https://www.pcisecuritystandards.org/documents/PCI_DSS_v3.pdf

 PCI DSS Quick Reference Guide Version 3.0 Â https://www.pcisecuritystandards.org/documents/PCIDSS_QRGv3.pdf